About the Trail

 Can the tide affect the Trail?

 The Solway coast between Dykesfield and Drumburgh, and between Port Carlisle and Bowness-on-Solway is at sea level.
 These areas can be affected by tidal flooding.
 You must be aware of when this is likely to occur and allow sufficient time for a safe walk.
-Information is provided for your benefit in two ways:
+You can find out more in a number of ways:

 Provided for your safety by the National Trail project, located beside the cattle grid at Dykesfield and at the eastern entrance to Bowness-on-Solway village.
 The boards show the current month’s tidal predictions for the port of Silloth.

-Tide times can be found on the Met Office website or on the National Trails website
+Tide times can be found on the BBC website.

 Can I download a GPX file?